Advertiser Disclosure

 - Choose a variable rate: It's a gamble, but choosing a variable rate over a fixed one could cause your interest rate to drop during economic downturns.
 However, keep in mind that you also risk your interest rate rising.

-- Refinance old loans: If you took out a student loan when interest rates were high, you may be able to refinance into a lower interest rate.
+- Refinance old loans: If you took out a student loan when interest rates were high, you may be able to refinance with a lower interest rate.
 This is especially true if you have a better credit score now than when you first applied.
-Just remember that if you refinance a federal student loan, you'll lose benefits like coronavirus forbearance and income-driven repayment plans.
+Just remember that if you refinance a federal student loan, you'll lose benefits like income-driven repayment plans.

 How to pay off student loan interest